 The cheapest and easiest way to get Disneyland tickets is through an authorized reseller.
 I purchased mine through Get Away Today.
 They send me a voucher that I just exchange for tickets at Disneyland.
 It’s a quick and easy way to save.

 Another way to save on Disneyland tickets is by procuring Disney gift cards at a discounted rate.
-This is great for all things at Disney including tickets, food, souvenirs, and more.
+You can sometimes get these at places where you already have a card or membership with them (like Costco or Target), where you might be able to save something like 5% by paying through your membership.
+This might not seem like a lot now, but it can really add up.
+This is great for all things at Disney, including tickets, food, souvenirs, and more.

-You can save even more money on your Disneyland trip by booking a tickets + hotel package with them.
+You can save even more money on your Disneyland trip by booking a ticket + hotel package with them.
 Use promo code PLANNING10 for an even better deal.

 Read more here